Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 ## Convert text fields with media links to media libraries

-Dependency: `--media-libraries`

-By default, text fields with the _Media selection_ [form control](https://docs.xperience.io/x/0A_RBg) from the source instance are migrated as plain text fields to the target instance.
-You can instead configure the Migration toolkit to convert these fields to [media library files](https://docs.xperience.io/x/UwqRBg) in the target instance.
+By default, page type and module class fields with the _Text_ data type and the _Media selection_ [form control](https://docs.xperience.io/x/0A_RBg) from the source instance are converted to plain _Text_ fields in the target instance.
+You can instead configure the Migration toolkit to convert these fields to the _Media files_ data type and use the _Media file selector_ form component.

-Only links using Xperience handlers (`getmedia` or `getattachment`) are supported.
-[Direct file paths](https://docs.xperience.io/x/xQ_RBg) will not be converted.

-* Links containing a `getattachment` handler are migrated as [attachments](#attachments) and changed to a media library asset data type.
+* Attachment links (containing a `getattachment` handler) are migrated as [attachments](#attachments) and changed to the _Media files_ data type.
-* Links containing a `getmedia` handler are changed to an media library asset data type.
+* Media file links (containing a `getmedia` handler) are changed to the _Media files_ data type.
 It is expected that the media library containing the targeted file has been migrated.

+> :warning: **Notes**
+>
+> * Only media libraries using the **Permanent** [file URL format](https://docs.xperience.io/x/xQ_RBg) are supported.
+Content from media libraries with enabled **Use direct path for files in content** setting will not be converted.
-> :warning: If you enable this feature, you also need to change retrieval and handling of affected files in your code, as the structure of the stored data changes from a text path (e.g.,`~/getmedia/CCEAD0F0-E2BF-459B-814A-36699E5C773E/somefile.jpeg?width=300&height=100`) to a media library asset data type (internally stored as e.g., `[{"Identifier":"CCEAD0F0-E2BF-459B-814A-36699E5C773E","Some file":"somefile.jpeg","Size":11803,"Dimensions":{"Width":300,"Height":100}}]`).
+> * If you enable this feature, you also need to change retrieval and handling of affected files in your code, as the structure of the stored data changes from a text path (e.g.,`~/getmedia/CCEAD0F0-E2BF-459B-814A-36699E5C773E/somefile.jpeg?width=300&height=100`) to a _Media files_ data type (internally stored as e.g., `[{"Identifier":"CCEAD0F0-E2BF-459B-814A-36699E5C773E","Some file":"somefile.jpeg","Size":11803,"Dimensions":{"Width":300,"Height":100}}]`).
 The value of the field now needs to be [retrieved as a media library file](https://docs.xperience.io/x/LA2RBg).

-To enable this feature, configure the `OptInFeatures.CustomMigration.FieldMigrations` [configuration options](#configuration) for the Migration toolkit.
+To enable this feature, configure the `OptInFeatures.CustomMigration.FieldMigrations` [options](#configuration) for the Migration toolkit.
+Use the values in the code snippet below:

-* `SourceDataType` - the [data type](https://docs.xperience.io/x/coJwCg) of the fields in the source instance.
-* `TargetDataType` - the [data type](https://docs.xperience.io/x/RoXWCQ) of the fields in the target instance.
-* `SourceFormControl` - [form control](https://docs.xperience.io/x/lAyRBg) of the fields in the source instance.
-* `TargetFormComponent` - [form component](https://docs.xperience.io/x/5ASiCQ) of the fields in the target instance.
-* `Actions` - actions to be applied to the files (use `convert to asset`)
-* `FieldNameRegex` - a regular expression used to filter what fields are converted.
-Only fields with field names that match the regular expressions are converted.
-Use `.*` to match all fields.

 ```json
 "OptInFeatures":{